Import procedure guide for seafood

 IMPORT PROCEDURE GUIDE FOR SEAFOOD

 Importing seafood should not be handled as one generic commodity.
 A wrong species description, preservation form, HS code or missing quarantine certificate may cause document queries, customs channel escalation, loss of C/O preference and unplanned DEM/DET or cold-storage costs.
 This guide provides an E2E map covering HS Code, duty, C/O, quarantine, food safety, labelling and customs documents.
+For the product covered in this article, the importer should confirm the model, intended use, construction or composition, new/used condition, and technical documents before concluding the HS code, tax treatment, or specialist policy.
+The following sections organize the main controls from document receipt, catalogue and label review through dossier preparation, declaration, and coordination at the port of entry.

 Note: This article applies only to seafood.
 Review must be based on species, preservation form, processing level, certificate, exporting country, manufacturing establishment and actual import purpose.